-Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
+- Impact: Briefly describe the immediate and/or long-term impact of the proposed research on the health and well-being of Service Members, Veterans, and/or other beneficiaries with limb loss and/or limb impairment as well as their family members or their caregivers. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
 The lay abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
 Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.

+Lay abstracts should be written using the outline below.
+Do not duplicate the technical abstract.

-Describe the scientific objective and rationale for the proposed project in a manner that will be readily understood by readers without a background in science or medicine.
-Furthermore, describe how the research innovation and impact align with FY21 ERP IDA Focus Areas, and can benefit the military, Veteran, and civilian communities.
+- Clearly describe the objectives and rationale for the proposed project in a manner that will be readily understood by readers without a background in science or medicine. - Describe the ultimate applicability and potential impact of the research. - Describe the types of patients that will be helped by the research and how it will help them.
+Include currently available statistics for the related injury/condition. - Describe potential clinical applications, benefits, and risks. - Describe the projected timeline to achieve the expected patient-related outcome. - Describe how the proposed project will benefit Service Members, Veterans, and/or other beneficiaries with limb loss and/or limb impairment as well as their family members or their caregivers. - Attachment 5: Statement of Work (five-page limit): Upload as "SOW.pdf".

-Of particular importance, programmatic reviewers typically do not have access to the full application and therefore rely on the lay abstract for appropriate description of the project's key aspects.
-Therefore, clarity and completeness within the space limits of the lay abstract are highly important.

-Attachment 5: Statement of Work (three-page limit): Upload as "SOW.pdf".
 The suggested SOW format and examples specific to different types of research projects are available on the eBRAP "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm).
-Recommended strategies for assembling the SOW can be found at https://ebrap.org/eBRAP/public/Program.htm.
+Recommended strategies for assembling the SOW can also be found on the eBRAP webpage.

-For the FY21 ERP IDA, refer to either the "Suggested SOW Strategy Clinical Research" or "Suggested SOW Strategy Generic Research", whichever format is most appropriate for the proposed effort and use the blank SOW format titled "Suggested SOW Format".
+For the CRA mechanism, refer to the "Suggested SOW Strategy Clinical Research" document for guidance on preparing the SOW and use the blank SOW format titled "Suggested SOW Format".
 The SOW must be in PDF format prior to attaching.

 The SOW should include a list of major tasks that support the proposed specific aims, followed by a series of subtasks outlined related to the major tasks and milestones within the period of performance.
-The SOW should describe only the work for which funding is being requested by this application and, as applicable, should also:
+The SOW should describe only the work for which funding is being requested by this application.